National implementation of EU Artificial Intelligence Regulation

 The EU AI Regulation entered into force on 1 August 2024.
 It will be implemented in stages according to different transitional periods and include different deadlines for Member States.
 Unless otherwise provided, the Regulation will apply 24 months after its entry into force.

 The EU AI Regulation also created the European Artificial Intelligence Board, which advises and assists the Commission and the Member States in promoting the consistent and effective application of the Regulation.
 Maria Rautavirta, Senior Ministerial Adviser and Director of Unit at the Ministry of Transport and Communications, was appointed Finland’s representative to the Board, while Antti Helin, Ministerial Adviser at the Ministry of Finance, was appointed deputy member in June 2024.
+The AI Board has established sub-groups, to which EU Member States have nominated their representatives.
+Finland’s representatives can be found here.

 Inquiries: